united-security-providers/usp-core-waap-killercoda/usp-core-waap-header-filtering/step2/info.md

 </details>
 <br />

-Check if a Core WAAP Pod is running:
+And check if a Core WAAP Pod is running:

 ```shell
 kubectl get pods \